oracle/weblogic-kubernetes-operator/integration-tests/README.md

 class name must start with IT(Integration Test), IT*.java

-ITFirstDomain.java - take a look at this test for reference
+ITOperator.java - take a look at this test for reference

 # Future enhancement

-Add Full test use cases - part1 done.
+Add functional tests